 It's challenging to create data governance processes that cross multiple departments and business units to protect data, meet business goals and comply with regulations such as Sarbanes-Oxley, according to a study co-authored by David Newman, research vice president with Stamford, Conn.-based Gartner Inc. The study predicts that by 2008, less than 10% of organizations will succeed at their first attempts at data governance because of cultural barriers and a lack of senior-level sponsorship.
-To mitigate this risk, Newman said, companies should consider developing a data governance structure with "checks and balances," much as democratic governments do.
+To mitigate this risk, Newman said, companies should consider developing a

 "Checks and balances is a simple model that can take different forms, but it's essential that people understand that there are different accountabilities and responsibilities in organizations today," Newman said.
 "There are accountabilities and responsibilities at the boardroom level and those must cascade throughout the whole organization.
 Everyone has a role in the accuracy and integrity of information."